Lee Autry: Los Angeles Chargers

 On October 8, 2020, Autry signed a practice roster agreement with the Los Angeles Chargers.
 He was later released on October 28, 2020.

 Las Vegas Raiders

 Autry was signed by the Las Vegas Raiders to their practice squad on December 10, 2020, but was released four days later on December 14, 2020.

 Hamilton Tiger-Cats

 Autry was signed by the Hamilton Tiger-Cats on June 28, 2021.
 He began the 2021 season on the practice roster but was promoted to the team's active roster in Week 2 and made his professional debut on August 14, 2021, against the Saskatchewan Roughriders.
 Autry played in four regular season games for the Tiger-Cats in 2021 and also played in the East Semi-Final and 108th Grey Cup.
 Autry has spent most of the 2022 season on the Ticats’ practice roster, dressing for two games, recording two tackles.
 Autry was released by the Ti-Cats on October 6, 2022, near the end of the regular season.

+Vegas Knight Hawks

+Autry is a defensive lineman for the Knight Hawks in the Arena Football League (AFL).
+He re-signed with the team for the 2025 season on November 4, 2024.

+During the 2024 season, Autry played 17 games, recording 20.5 tackles, 2.5 sacks, and two pass breakups.
+His key contributions in the defensive line were crucial in slowing down opposing offenses, especially against strong rushing attacks.
+Autry’s season highs included 4 tackles and 1 sack, both on July 27, 2024.